YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Goroutines
 ----------

-As the YottaDB runtime system is not thread-safe, and because the internal data structures and operating system interfaces of Go are not part of a stable API, out of an abundance of caution, the initial implementation of the YottaDB Go Wrapper is restricted to executing its logic in a single goroutine.
+In order to avoid restricting Go applications to calling the single-threaded YottaDB engine from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper calls the functions of the C `Simple API`_ that support multi-threaded applications, and includes logic to maintain the integrity of the engine.

-In order to avoid restricting Go applications to calling the YottaDB API from a single goroutine (which would be unnatural to a Go programmer), the YottaDB Go wrapper includes logic that coerces the execution of the YottaDB runtime system to a single goroutine.
 Directly calling YottaDB C API functions bypasses this protection, and may result in unpredictable results (Murphy says that unpredictable results will occur when you least expect them).
 Therefore, Go application code should only call the YottaDB API exposed in this `Programming in Go`_ section.

 --------------------
 GenYDBGlueRoutine.sh
 --------------------

-As discussed in `Go TpS()`_ and referred to `Go TpE()`_, as Go does not permit a pointer to a Go function to be passed as a parameter to a C function, Go functions that encapsulate logic to be executed as an ACID transaction cannot be passed as parameters to :code:`TpS()` and :code:`yottadb.TpE()`.
-Instead, each Go function must have a C “glue” routine whose address is passed to :code:`TpS()` or :code:`yottadb.TpE()`.
+As discussed in `Go TpST()`_ and referred to `Go TpE()`_, as Go does not permit a pointer to a Go function to be passed as a parameter to a C function, Go functions that encapsulate logic to be executed as an ACID transaction cannot be passed as parameters to :code:`TpST()` and :code:`yottadb.TpE()`.
+Instead, each Go function must have a C “glue” routine whose address is passed to :code:`TpST()` or :code:`yottadb.TpE()`.

 If an application has a callback routine called :code:`CallBackRtn()`,